 The sea dragon, Phyllopteryx taeniolatus, lay on the sand, his little head resting gently, and his frills and fronds lifting and falling as the edge of the tide stroked him.
 His magnificent belly was plump and spotted and his long snout pointed proudly towards the rising sun.
-He had washed up onto the beach during the night; perhaps he had still been swimming in moonlight only a few hours ago.
+He had washed up onto the beach during the night; perhaps he had still been swimming in moonlight only hours ago.
 Ariel put out her hand and gently ran a finger over the frill on his tail.
 It was striped sunny egg yolk yellow then translucent and then orange.
 Such a beauty, she murmured.
 If she were to write myths about dragons, they wouldn’t breathe fire.
 They would swim, elegant, among swaying kelp forests and fight nobody because they had their minds on higher things.

 She straightened up and looked along the beach.
 Miles of white sand were arranged in gentle curves between outcrops of orange rock.
 The sea shone metallic in the distance, throwing off sparks of light that hurt her eyes.
 When calm, it was a clear, enticing, aqua blue, but today it was hectic with waves crashing at angles into other waves, frothing and chaotic, stirring up the sand.
 It was in the mood to spit things out; a bright indigo man-o-war jelly fish, a green scrap of netting, a speckled dragon.
 Her.